 Read what our Trainees have to say about a Thorntons Traineeship.

-Daniel McGinn, 2nd Year Trainee
+Daniel McGinn, NQ

 Before I started my traineeship at Thorntons, I often heard that "no day is ever the same when working in a law firm", and it really is true.
 I finished school at 17 and knew I wanted to study law.
 I always wanted to be a solicitor because I wanted a career that would challenge me as well as help others.

 I graduated from the University of the Dundee and gained a traineeship with Thorntons in 2014.
 I sought a traineeship with Thorntons because they are one of the largest and most reputable firms in the North East of Scotland, and also because of the opportunity to gain experience within different legal disciplines.
 I am keen to extend my knowledge in various fields of the law and knew this would be something I would be afforded the opportunity of at Thorntons.

 I am currently in my first seat in Personal Injury.
 Although I have only been in this seat a few months, I feel I have learnt a great deal already.
 The people at Thorntons make it a great place to work; having nice colleagues to spend your working day with is just an added bonus.
 I really have been made to feel part of the team from day one.
 My colleagues consider tasks for me to do that benefit me and help develop my legal skills and knowledge which I find to be really helpful.